jeffreytse/jekyll-jeffreytse-blog/_posts/2021-02-08-the-morphology-of-english-words.md

 - `at`: noun or verb (e.g. formate)
 - `ate`: verb or adjective or noun
   - Verb, make something doing (e.g. regulate, control somthing or make it regular)
-  - Adjective, full of or showing a particular quality (e.g. affectionate)
+  - Adjective, full of or showing a particular quality (e.g. affectionate, collegiate)
   - Noun, job, rank, or degree of a particular quality/type/duty...
 - `ation`: noun (`ate` + `ion`)
 - `ative`: noun (`ate` + `ive`)